Abasz/ESPRowingMonitor/README.md

 ESP Rowing Monitor implements a logging mechanism with different log levels (e.g. silent, error, info, trace, verbose, etc.).
 These logs are sent via serial (UART0) only, so the ESP32 MCU should be connected via USB to view the logs.
 The log level (0-6) can be set via the WebSocket or BLE Control Point using OpCode 17.

-T-race level logging is useful during the initial calibration process as it prints the delta times that can be used for replay.
+Trace level logging is useful during the initial calibration process as it prints the delta times that can be used for replay.
 Further details can be found in the [Calibration](docs/settings.md#calibration)

 ### Metrics